Wondering what to pack for London and the UK in general?

 Winter in London is all about layering up and thick clothing.
 Mind you, London tends to be slightly warmer in winter than the rest of the country thanks to the Gulf Stream – with average temperatures of 9C and lows of 4-5C between Dec-Feb (by comparison, it’s much colder up north, with sub-zero temperatures).

-Here’s a few important pieces of clothing you absolutely need for winter in London and the UK:
+Here are a few important pieces of clothing you absolutely need for your UK and London packing list winter:

 This needs to be thick enough to keep you warm, but not too thick that you can’t layer up underneath.
 A cashmere wool coat for women / men is a classic look or the winter shell coat for women / men, is practical, snug and warm.